OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 This extension point puts a mode-appropriate toggle in the command surface for an appointment in the mobile form factor.
 A meeting organizer can create an online meeting.
 An attendee can subsequently join the online meeting.
 To learn more about this scenario, see the [Create an Outlook mobile add-in for an online-meeting provider](../../outlook/online-meeting.md) article.

 > [!NOTE]
-> This extension point is only supported on Android with a Microsoft 365 subscription.
+> This extension point is only supported on Android and iOS with a Microsoft 365 subscription.

 #### Child elements